fluentnumbers/obsidian-quartz/content/ML/LLM/Advanced RAG techniques.md

 > [!NOTE] Note
 > RAG intertwines with the general topic of [[model evaluation]], and adjacent to such things as [[synthetic data]] and [[Retrieval-Augmented Generation#Challenges with RAG|Challenges with RAG]]

-- Most probably you have to chunk your context data into smaller pieces. ==Chunking strategy== can have a huge impact on RAG performance.
+- Most probably you have to chunk your context data into smaller pieces. ==Chunking strategy== can have a huge impact on [[Evaluating information retrieval|RAG performance]].
 	- small chunks --> limited context --> incomplete answers
 	- large chunks --> noise in data --> poor [[precision and recall|recall]]
 	- By symbols, sentences, semantic meaning, using dedicated model or an LLM call